Özcan Purçu: Education

 state.
 He studied public administration at Uludağ University in Bursa and received an undergraduate degree.
 However, he could not realize his dream as a civil servant.
-Although successful at the exans for a career at the Military Supreme Administrative Court, he was found not suitable for the position due to his ethnicity.
+Although successful at the exams for a career at the Military Supreme Administrative Court, he was found not suitable for the position due to his ethnicity.

 Politician career

-After he realized that he is hindered in a state service career, he devoted himself helping Romani citizens through non-governmental organizations (NGO), and formed the Aegean Roma Assistance Foundation.
+After he realized that he was hindered in a state service career, he devoted himself to helping Romani citizens through non-governmental organizations (NGO), and formed the Aegean Roma Assistance Foundation.

 Due to his knowledge in Romani language and English, Özcan Purçu was invited to become a representative of Turkish Romani people in the European Council's Romanis and Nomads Forum.
 During his first meeting in Strasbourg, he realized to his big surprise that all Romani people speak the same language wherever they come from.

 In 2001, he stepped into politics as a member of the Republican People's Party (CHP).
-Following the start-up an initiative for Romani people, he decided to run for a seat in the parliament at the 2011 general election.
+Following the start-up of an initiative for Romani people, he decided to run for a seat in the parliament at the 2011 general election.
 In 2009, Kemal Kılıçdaroğlu, leader of the CHP, made him an offer to join the campaign for general elections.
 Standing at the 11th position for his party's list of candidates in Izmir Province, he failed to get elected.

-For the June 2015 general election, his rank rose up to 5th in the CHP's candidate list for deputies in Izmir Province. where around 400,000 Romani people are living without being represented not even at regional level.
-Following his official nomination by the party, he declared that in case of her election into the parliament he will be representing poor and oppressed people but mainly around six million Romani people living in Turkey.
-He will be in charge of addressing Romani people's housing, education and employment issues there.
+For the June 2015 general election, his rank rose to 5th in the CHP's candidate list for deputies in Izmir Province. where around 400,000 Romani people are living without being represented not even at the regional level.
+Following his official nomination by the party, he declared that in case of her election into the parliament, he would be representing poor and oppressed people but mainly around six million Romani people living in Turkey.
+He will be in charge of addressing Romani people's housing, education, and employment issues there.

 At the general election on June 7, 2015, he won a seat in the parliament as a deputy of İzmir Province.
-He became so the first ever Turkish politician of Romani heritage entering the parliament, a historical milestone in Turkish politics.
+He became the first ever Turkish politician of Romani heritage to enter the parliament, a historical milestone in Turkish politics.
 He is also known as the third Romani politician in a European country's parliament.